YuvBindal/EmpowerNUS/README.md

 # EmpowerNUS

-This application is a simple yet powerful tool that aims to make university campuses safer.
-Developed in Flutter and using Firebase for backend services, this application provides user authentication and a platform for reporting crime incidents, accessing safety resources, connecting with other users, and sharing life-saving data with authorities.
+This application is a simple yet powerful tool that aims to become a one stop safety shop for our users.
+Developed in Flutter and using Firebase for backend services, this application provides user authentication and a platform for reporting crime incidents, accessing safety resources, connecting with other users, sharing life-saving data with authorities, safety plans, and much more to help its users feel empowered through safety!

 ## Tech Stack